Developing a Homework Help Program for Elementary Students

-The daily morning program provides students with an in-school support to complete homework, study for tests, reread books (for developing readers), study spelling words, practice math facts, and more.
+The daily morning program provides students with in-school support to complete homework, study for tests, reread books (for developing readers), study spelling words, practice math facts, and more.
 We usually have four or five adults and often a few sixth-grade helpers.
 Students are welcome anytime within the first hour of the day.

 We support almost any type of learning experience; however, reading, math, and spelling are often the focus.
 There are other elementary schools within the district with support programs either in the morning, over lunch, or toward the end of the day.

 During the Tuesday After-school Homework program high school students volunteer to serve as a homework buddy to an elementary student.
 I organized the program and coordinate the elementary/high school connection.
 Other Centerville elementary teachers volunteer their after-school time to monitor the program, especially when I cannot be present.
 The focus is similar to the morning program: homework completion, test preparation, skill acquisition, etc. The elementary students absolutely love having a high school buddy…the connections are priceless!